Richmond Secondary School: Global Perspectives Program

-Richmond Secondary offers the Global Perspectives Program for Grade 12 students.
-Founded by former RHS teacher Ken Lorenz in 1995, in the Global Perspectives course students embark on humanitarian trips to provide aid for those in developing countries.
+Richmond Secondary previously offered the Global Perspectives Program for Grade 12 students.
+Founded by former RHS teacher Ken Lorenz in 1995, in the Global Perspectives course students embarked on humanitarian trips to provide aid for those in developing countries.

+In March 2009, its 15th year, Global Perspectives guided students to Paraguay in cooperation with the Steve Nash Foundation.
+28 students, 5 teachers along with a 6 person dental team travelled to Concepcion, Paraguay and undertook in the construction of an extension onto the Child Well-Being Centre (Centro de Bienestar Infantil) in.
+In addition to their hands-on work in the region, Global Perspectives raised $10,000 for the Steve Nash Foundation’s precancer screening and treatment clinic to benefit young women just outside Paraguay’s capital.

 The Global Perspectives team of 2012/2013 assisted the Samoa government in repairing damages caused by the 2009 Samoa earthquake and tsunami.
 This represented the 19th annual project since the programme's conception.

-AVID program

-Richmond Secondary is one of the first schools in Canada to offer the AVID program (Advancement Via Individual Determination) to grade 9–12 students.
-The AVID program is an academic support program that prepares students for post-secondary education and enrollment, started in 1980 at Clairemont High School in San Diego.

 Pre-employment and career-prep programs

 Richmond Secondary offers courses and programs designed to prepare students for life beyond high school and the workforce.
 In addition to applied skills elective courses such as drafting and CAD, woodworks, metal fabrication, and automotives, students may choose to enroll in the pre-employment program.
 This program combines academics and work experience to help students develop skills necessary for the job market.

 Richmond Secondary also hosts the school district's only student chef training program.
 Student-trainees prepare meals and desserts in the school's full kitchen which are served during breakfast and lunch hours.
 Richmond Secondary also has a well-equipped metal and woodworking shop, theatre, and music room.

-RSS also hosts the "Colt Young Parent Program", a program designed to meet the needs of pregnant and parenting teenagers.
+RSS hosted the "Colt Young Parent Program" up until 2025, a program designed to meet the needs of pregnant and parenting teenagers.